jvhansen08/TerimnatorExam/Tips.md

 - Deploy YOLO on the raspberry Pi
 - D shouldn’t be too much of an additional burden

+## For Ros

+- pynput for taking in commands
+- GParted for resizing the SD card
+-

 # Stamp

 ```